ibm-cloud-docs/ibm-cloud-provider-for-terraform/getting-started.md

 Ensure that the Terraform installation directory has been added to your PATH environment variable.
 {: note}

-Verify that the installation is successful by using the following command.
+Verify that the installation is successful by running the following command.

     ```sh
     terraform -version